Apply to Programs

 - Contact the Canada Council if you need to learn more, or if you are a first-time applicant or are considering applying for a core (operating) grant for the first time.
 You can either use the “request a call” function in the portal or call 1-800-263-5588 ext.
 5060.

 Grant applications consist of an online application process, supplementary forms such as appendices or budgets, and sometimes support material (examples of your artistic work or other information about your activities) that are shared with the assessment committee.

 While you will complete your application in the portal it is a good idea to gather and update all the support materials you need beforehand.
 You can preview the application form to see what will be requested.

-If you identify as Deaf or as having a disability (including living with mental illness) and require assistance in preparing your application or final report, see: Application and Final Report Assistance.
+If you identify as Deaf or as having a disability (including living with mental illness) and require assistance in preparing your application or final report, see: Application Assistance.

 In most cases, applications for core grants must be translated into the other official language.